-Step 4.
-Select the second current calibration point.
-Wait 5 minutes for the temperature to settle.
-Calculate the shunt current (I=V/R) and enter the data.
+Step 6.
+Calculate the shunt current (I=V/R) and enter the data..

-Front Panel Menu Reference SCPI Command Display shows: "Enter P2 measured data".
+Front Panel SCPI Command Display shows: "Enter P2 measured data" Select the Measured Data field.
 Enter the data from the external DMM.
-This should be about 80% of the full-scale current rating.
+This should be about 79% of the full-scale current rating.
 Press Enter when done.
-CAL:LEV P2 OPC?CAL:DATA <data></data>
+CAL:DATA <data></data>